(See also the Centers for Disease Control and Prevention’s Emergency Preparedness regarding anthrax.)

 Children and pregnant or breastfeeding women, who typically should not be given ciprofloxacin or doxycycline, should nonetheless be given one of these drugs; however, if prolonged treatment is needed, they may be switched to amoxicillin 500 mg (15 to 30 mg/kg for children) 3 times a day after 14 to 21 days if the organism is shown to be susceptible to penicillin.
 Mortality is rare with treatment, but the lesion will progress through the eschar phase.

-Inhalation and other forms of anthrax, including cutaneous anthrax with significant edema or systemic symptoms, require therapy with 2 or 3 antibiotics.
-Antibiotic therapy should include ≥ 1 antibiotic with bactericidal activity, and ≥ 1 should be a protein synthesis inhibitor, which may block toxin production (eg, ciprofloxacin plus clindamycin).
+Inhalation and other forms of anthrax, including cutaneous anthrax with significant edema or systemic symptoms, require therapy with 3 antibiotics.
+Antibiotic therapy should include ≥ 2 antibiotics with bactericidal activity, and ≥ 1 should be a protein synthesis inhibitor, which may block toxin production (eg, ciprofloxacin plus clindamycin).

 Ciprofloxacin 400 mg (10 to 15 mg/kg for children) IV every 12 hours